Hagerman Fossil Beds National Monument - Interpretation and Education Internship

 Qualifications

-• Ability to give direction and talk to the public.
+● Ability to give directions and talk to the public.

 Desired Qualifications:

-• College coursework in natural science or parks and recreation.
+● College coursework in education, natural science, or parks and recreation.

-• Experience in presenting informational or educational talks to the public.
+● Experience presenting informational or educational talks to the public.

-• Attention to details, time management skills, and ability to work independently; self-motivated to complete tasks and problem solve.
+● Attention to detail, time management skills, and ability to work independently and problem-solve.

 Benefits